 Then came OnePlus with their OnePlus One with the latest and greatest Qualcomm Snapdragon 801, 3100 mAh battery 🔋 , Android enthusiasts loved CyanogenMod 13, and attention-grabbing “Never Settle” all that for just $299.

 Moving On and Lessons Learnt:

-OnePlus continued with the same formula with OnePlus 2.
+OnePlus continued with the same formula as the OnePlus 2.
 Adding a fingerprint sensor, USB-C, an alert slider, a bigger battery, and OIS on the rear camera.
-But unfortunately, It is so far the worst received iteration and was heavily criticized for the removal of NFC, which, according to OnePlus, “wasn’t being used enough.”
+But unfortunately, It is so far the worst received iteration and was heavily criticized for removing NFC, which, according to OnePlus, “wasn’t being used enough.”
 All that came for a price hike of $30, which has fine cause there still no device was providing such specs for the price.

-Similarly, the following year OnePlus came out with OnePlus negating the shortcomings of the previous iteration.
-Alongside that, debuted the much-hyped as a revolutionary feature, Dash Charge, and indeed it was because back then Fast Charging wasn’t this big a thing.
+Similarly, the following year OnePlus came out with OnePlus, negating the shortcomings of the previous iteration.
+Alongside that, it debuted the much-hyped as revolutionary feature, Dash Charge, and indeed it was because back then, Fast Charging wasn’t this big a thing.
 Unless you are Apple, it isn’t a big thing yet 😉😉.
 And it bumped the RAM to 6 GB when the industry was still using 4 GB.
 As you might have guessed, it came at the price of an additional $70.

 If It Ain’t Broke, Don’t Fix It: